 Note: If your PDF files were lost from external storage device, please make sure that it can be recognized as a hard drive on your Mac.

-After the quick scan, if you find nothing wanted, please turn to "All-Around Recovery" for more files.
+After the first scan, if you find nothing wanted, please turn to "Deep Scan" for more files.
 Accordingly, longer time is needed.

 When the scan is over, all files found will be listed as below.
 You can check the found PDF files and click "Recover" to save them back to your Mac.